SwayZGl1tZyyy/n-days/Endurance/README.md

 Toggles macOS’s system-wide low power state as root.
 Security impact is lower, but it demonstrates arbitrary, unauthenticated manipulation of global system settings.

+>The primary impact is local privilege escalation to root.
+Because the helper invokes `kextutil` with attacker-controlled input, in environments where SIP or Secure Boot restrictions are disabled or weakened, this could further escalate to arbitrary kernel code execution.

 ## Mitigation